By Curt Liscum, RRC, RRO

 Hire a Contractor

 Your snow removal plan can be executed using internal staff or bid out just like a roof maintenance or a typical replacement project.
-Snow removal contracts are typically a prearranged time and material contract with a roofing contractor and can range from $0.35 to $0.75 per square foot.
+Snow removal contracts are typically a prearranged time and material contract with a roofing contractor and can range in price per square foot.

 Summary

 The snow will come.
 Consider incorporating your snow removal plan into your overall facility maintenance program.
-Having a plan in place prior to the first snow will reduce the risk of product damage, employee injury, and catastrophic roof collapse.
+Having a plan in place before the first snow will reduce the risk of product damage, employee injury, and catastrophic roof collapse.